cobaye49/pi-zero-temp-server/README.md

 # Pi Zero Temperature Server

-Un serveur Flask minimaliste qui lit les données d'un capteur DHT22 et les expose dans une page web responsive avec graphique Chart.js.
+A minimal Flask server that reads data from a DHT22 sensor and displays it on a responsive web page with a dynamic Chart.js graph.

-## Fonctionnalités
+## Features

-- Lecture température & humidité via DHT22
+- Reads temperature & humidity from a DHT22 sensor
-- Affichage web moderne, lisible sur smartphone
+- Mobile-friendly web interface
-- Historique CSV automatique
+- Automatic CSV logging of historical data
-- Graphique dynamique (Chart.js)
+- Dynamic graph using Chart.js
-- Authentification HTTP basique
+- Basic HTTP authentication
-- Démarrage automatique avec systemd
+- Automatic startup with systemd

 ## Installation